oikos-cash/oikos-docs-bsc/content/contracts/OikosEscrow.md

 ### `getNextVestingQuantity`

-Returns the SNX quantity of the next vesting entry.
+Returns the OKS quantity of the next vesting entry.
 Returns `0` if there is no such entry.

 ??? example "Details"